Inclusion & Diversity

 Increase the Representation of Diverse Associates Along our Talent Pipeline

-We recognize that having a diverse Associate base can help make us a stronger company and better able to serve our broad base of customers around the world.
-As we strive to increase representation of diverse Associates along our talent pipeline, we are focusing on ways to recruit more diverse talent while also continuing to provide diverse Associates access to development opportunities.
+We continue to work towards increasing representation of diverse Associates along our talent pipeline and are focusing on ways to recruit more diverse talent while also continuing to provide diverse Associates access to development opportunities.
+Expanding our outreach, internal training, and other tools and resources help to support us in these efforts.

-We are actively pursuing opportunities to increase minority candidate representation in early career positions, and we are expanding the ways we approach our search for early career professionals.
-For example, in the U.S., we recently expanded our relationship with several nonprofit partners, including Leadership Enterprise for a Diverse America, The Posse Foundation, Bottom Line, and Thrive Scholars, working with them to support events, career development, and recruitment opportunities for underrepresented high school and college students.
-We have also expanded our outreach to Historically Black Colleges and Universities and partnered with diverse on-campus organizations for recruitment events.
+We also pursue opportunities to increase minority candidate representation in early career positions, and we are expanding the ways we approach our search for early career professionals.
+For example, some of our U.S. nonprofit partners include The Posse Foundation, Bottom Line, Girls Who Code, The BASE, United Negro College Fund, Fashion Scholarship Fund, SummerSearch, and Thrive Scholars.
+We work with these organizations to support events, career development, and recruitment opportunities for underrepresented high school and college students.
+We have also expanded our outreach to Historically Black Colleges and Universities through additional on-campus events, sponsorships, and career fairs.
 We believe these connections can help us create a pipeline of future diverse talent with TJX.
-Learn more about how we’re working to build a more diverse workforce in our Recruitment section.
+Learn more about how we’re working to build a more diverse workforce on our Recruitment & Development page.

 Associates at TJX have access to an array of development opportunities internally and through external partnerships.
 TJX’s Global Leadership Curriculum and our Emerging Leaders program are among our robust internal professional development resources.
-We also have long-standing partnerships with community-based non-profit organizations—such as The Partnership, Conexión, and a third-party leadership academy designed for Black executives and early- to mid-career managers in the U.S. and Europe, and through Business in the Community in Europe—to create access to external professional development programs for our diverse Associates.
+In addition, in Fiscal 2024, U.S. Associate Resource Groups (ARGs), which are Associate-led groups focused on amplifying the voices of Associates through networking, development, and connection, had access to career development workshops.
+These workshops focused on helping Associates build individual development plans, have conversations with managers, and build relationships with mentors.
+We also have long-standing partnerships with community-based non-profit organizations—such as The Partnership and Conexión in the U.S.; Business in the Community in Europe; and a third-party leadership academy designed for Black executives and early- to mid-career managers in the U.S. and Canada—to create access to external support or professional development programs for our diverse Associates.
 We are proud of our culture that prioritizes development and advancement within our organization, as we simultaneously work to build a more diverse pipeline of talent to support our efforts to increase diversity at all levels of our organization.

 Equip Leaders with the Tools to Support Difference with Awareness, Fairness, Sensitivity, and Transparency

 To support our efforts to continue to further integrate inclusion into our culture and business practices, we recognize that it is important that leaders throughout our organization exemplify and model a culture of inclusion.
-We have made it a priority to equip our leaders with the training and tools needed to better understand and embrace working with those who are different than themselves.
-By adding a focus on inclusion to our Leadership Competencies and Cultural Factors, we intend to formalize inclusion as a foundational value that represents who we are as a Company and how we expect our leaders and Associates to show up every day.
-As part of this, we are developing tools designed to support leaders across the Company in reflecting on and implementing inclusion-based values and behaviors.
-In tandem with this process, we are updating our Leadership Development Toolkit with the goal of helping leaders across the Company deepen their understanding and continue implementation of inclusive values and behaviors.
-We have enhanced our Global Leadership Curriculum to provide our newly hired and recently promoted leaders with tools designed to champion inclusion and encourage, empower, and engage their direct reports.
+We continue to equip our leaders with the education and tools needed to better understand and embrace working with those who are different than themselves.
+By adding a focus on inclusion to our Leadership Competencies and Cultural Factors, we have formalized inclusion as a foundational value that represents who we are as a Company and how we expect our leaders and Associates to show up every day.
+We have developed tools designed to support leaders across the Company in reflecting on and implementing inclusion-based values and behaviors.
+In Fiscal 2024, we updated our Leadership Development Toolkit with the goal of helping leaders across the Company deepen their understanding and continue implementation of inclusive values and behaviors.
+In recent years, we have also enhanced our Global Leadership Curriculum to provide our leaders with tools designed to champion inclusion and encourage, empower, and engage their direct reports.

 In addition to providing tools to support their own learning, we are also equipping managers with resources to help them engage in dialogue with their teams.
-For example, in Fiscal 2023, we launched our Leader Learning series, where leaders are invited to gather monthly for candid conversations on inclusion and diversity topics designed to inform, inspire, and equip them with the confidence to lead inclusively.
-Some topics discussed so far include “Diversity as your Superpower,” “Being Authentic,” and “What is Feedback.”
+For example, this past year in the U.S., we expanded our Leader Learning series, where leaders are invited to gather monthly for candid conversations on inclusion and diversity topics designed to inform, inspire, and equip them with the confidence to lead inclusively.
+Some topics discussed since its inception include “Diversity as your Superpower,” “Being Authentic,” “Build Resilience,” “Beware the Four Conversation Traps,” and “What is Feedback.”

 Empower Associates to Integrate Inclusive Behaviors, Language, and Practices in How We Work Together and Understand our Role and Responsibility in Inclusion

 Inclusion is an ongoing journey, and everyone can play a part.
-As such, the next step in our journey focuses on “Everyday I&D at TJX” and ways we can integrate inclusion and diversity into our everyday work and daily interactions.
+Over the past year, we have been working on integrating inclusion and diversity into our everyday work and daily interactions.
 One of the ways we do this is through education and storytelling.
-In addition to our orientation materials focusing on the high value we place on inclusion and diversity, as well as an array of I&D-related online learning resources available to our Associates, our leaders are encouraged to take the learning tools that have been rolled out globally and integrate them into ongoing discussions with their teams.
+In addition to our orientation materials focusing on the value we place on inclusion and diversity, as well as a library of inclusion and diversity-related online learning resources available to our Associates, our leaders are encouraged to take the learning tools that have been rolled out globally and integrate them into ongoing discussions with their teams.
 For example, many leaders are leveraging content and tools specifically developed to support their conversations with teams around topics such as unconscious bias and being authentic.

-To promote awareness and align with best practices, we are also working to continue encouraging honest conversations and Associate feedback.
+To promote awareness and align with best practices, we are also working to continue encouraging candid conversations and Associate feedback.
 Over the past several years, our inclusion and diversity teams in the U.S., Canada, Europe, and Australia have conducted Associate listening sessions and focus groups to help guide open conversations, solicit input, and grow our collective capacity to be champions of inclusion.
-Recently, we launched Inclusion & Diversity Advisory Boards in the U.S., Canada, Europe, and Australia, which are intended to empower cross-functional groups of Associates from our stores, distribution and processing centers, and offices to advise on our current and future inclusion and diversity work.
 Across various functions within the organization, Associates, supported by Human Resources, are setting up committees or engagement groups to help better incorporate inclusion and diversity into our everyday work.
 This has resulted in new initiatives that we believe support inclusion.
-For instance, our merchandising teams are finding opportunities to use an inclusion and diversity lens on product assortments as appropriate for our opportunistic buying and off-price business model.
+For instance, our merchandising and product teams are finding opportunities to use an inclusion and diversity lens on product assortments as appropriate for our opportunistic buying and off-price business model.
 Additionally, we implemented gender-neutral gifting signage for certain merchandise in some of our stores.

 At TJX, we have long known that mentoring is a great way for Associates to learn our business and find success.
-We also view mentoring as a means to promote inclusivity.
-Globally, we have piloted three mentoring approaches to build stronger connections among diverse groups of Associates and leaders.
-These programs are also designed to foster Associates’ development and include formal 1:1 mentoring relationships, informal mentoring, and facilitated mentoring roundtables that are geared toward generating group conversations on topics that were identified during focus group sessions, including career guidance, executive presence, self-awareness, and authentic leadership.
+We also view mentoring as a means to promoting inclusivity.
+We have a number of mentoring approaches in place across the organization globally to build stronger connections among diverse groups of Associates and leaders.
+These approaches are designed to foster Associates’ development and include formal 1:1 mentoring relationships, informal mentoring, and facilitated mentoring roundtables that are geared toward generating group conversations on topics that are important to our Associates, including career guidance, executive presence, self-awareness, and authentic leadership.
 We are continuing to partner with groups around the organization to incorporate mentoring into their Associate development practices and expand mentoring opportunities to more Associates.

 Championing Inclusion

-In Canada, inclusion and diversity committees have been established for Associates in our home office, distribution centers, and stores and regional offices.
-Like ARGs, these committees aim to provide opportunities for Associates to share input, generate ideas, and develop annual plans regarding various inclusion- and diversity-related areas.
-As in Europe, TJX Canada’s committees are also expected to help inform the region’s strategic inclusion and diversity initiatives in support of TJX’s global core areas of focus.
+In Canada, inclusion and diversity committees have been established for Associates in our home office, distribution centers, and the field, which includes stores and regional offices.
+These committees aim to provide opportunities for Associates to share input, generate ideas, and develop annual plans regarding various inclusion- and diversity-related initiatives.
+For example, the committees plan education sessions, host various guest speakers, and organize diversity appreciation events throughout the year.
+These committees are also expected to help inform TJX Canada’s strategic inclusion and diversity initiatives in support of TJX’s global priorities.

-The Australian inclusion and diversity governance structure is sponsored by our senior leadership team.
-The structure consists of four Working Groups and two I&D committees that support the delivery of initiatives associated with the delivery of the I&D plan.
-The four Working Groups include Ability, which supports mental and physical capabilities; Harmony, focused on supporting ethnicity and religious beliefs; Identify, supporting sexual and gender identity; and Reconciliation, which supports Aboriginal and Torres Strait Islander cultures and reconciliation.
-The two I&D committees support and represent our store and processing center Associates.
+The Australian inclusion and diversity governance structure consists of four Working Groups and two inclusion and diversity committees that support the delivery of initiatives associated with the inclusion and diversity plan.
+The four Working Groups focus on supporting topics like mental health, ethnicity, sexual and gender identity, and Aboriginal and Torres Strait Islander cultures.
+The two inclusion and diversity committees support and represent our store and processing center Associates.
 These committees are responsible for the implementation of initiatives set by the Working Groups, and are encouraged to provide feedback to the Working Groups, which represent the voice of our largest Associate group.

 TJX is committed to doing our part to continue to support our many diverse Associates as well as to foster greater inclusion within our communities.
-In recent years, we enhanced our U.S. parental leave policy for benefits-eligible Associates to be more supportive of working parents, and we proudly offer transgender-inclusive healthcare, services, and transition support under our Company’s medical plans for eligible Associates at our U.S. office and store locations.
-Additionally, we have a variety of offerings that vary by location including: areas such as foot washing stations to help support our Associates’ cultural backgrounds, prayer/meditation rooms, improved lactation rooms, and gender-neutral dress code policy.
-We continue to stand by our 2020 commitment to stand up for our Black Associates, customers, and communities, and as we see examples of violence and discrimination against other underrepresented groups, we are reminded that we need to continue to work toward a better future for all people.
+In recent years in the U.S., we enhanced our parental leave policy for benefits-eligible Associates to be more supportive of working parents, we added health, life, and disability benefits for same-sex spouse or domestic partners, and we offer transgender-inclusive healthcare, services, and transition support under our Company’s medical plans for eligible Associates.
+Additionally, we have a variety of offerings that vary by location including areas, such as foot washing stations, to help support our Associates’ cultural backgrounds, prayer/meditation rooms, improved lactation rooms, and a gender-neutral dress code policy.

 Our Diverse Workforce

-We are also proud of our culture that prioritizes Associate development and advancement within our organization and are pleased that 40% of Associates in managerial positions around the world have been at the company for more than 10 years.1 As we strive to create a more inclusive and diverse workforce, we recognize the importance of building our talent pipeline with diverse talent and providing current Associates opportunities for growth and development.
+We are also proud of our culture that prioritizes Associate development and advancement within our organization and are pleased that 41% of Associates in managerial positions around the world have been at the Company for more than 10 years.1 In the field, we are proud that, as of the end of Fiscal 2024, more than 75% of current U.S. Store Managers were promoted into the Store Manager role from other positions in the Company.
+As we strive to create a more inclusive and diverse workforce, we recognize the importance of building our talent pipeline with diverse talent and providing current Associates opportunities for growth and development.

 of our global workforce is female